ashleydavis/figit/README.md

 When you want to start a new TypeScript app:

 - Copy this repo
-- Search and replace 'typescript-template' to 'your-module-name' across the entire repo
+- Search and replace 'figit' to 'your-module-name' across the entire repo
 - Install your own custom dependencies
 - Add your custom code.
 - Add to your own Github or Bitbucket repo (you can npm install from a Git repo!
 Even a private one!)